-10.11.5 Data Transfer File.
+10.11.5 Data Transfer File

-In order to ensure the highest degree of interoperability for transfer of Chapter 10 recorder or RMM contents, original recording files, or modified recording files between organizations, the data transfer file structure shall be used.
+In order to ensure the highest degree of interoperability for transfer of Chapter 10 recorder or RMM contents or original or modified recording files between organizations, the data transfer file structure shall be used.
 Essentially, a data transfer file contains all the same information and data that a recorder or RMM would present at the interface albeit within a single binary structure on either tape or random access devices.
-The data transfer file could also contain original recording files or modified recording files from multiple recordings or dates.
+The data transfer file could also contain original or modified recording files from multiple recordings or dates.

-Original recording files or modified recording files downloaded to a host computing platform and transferred as a single file shall follow subsections 10.11.1 and 10.11.2.
+Original or modified recording files downloaded to a host computing platform and transferred as a single file shall follow subsections 10.11.1 and 10.11.2.

-10.11.5.1 Data Transfer File Structure Definition.
+10.11.5.1 Data Transfer File Structure Definition